mdn/content/files/en-us/web/http/client_hints/index.md

 User agent (UA) client hint headers allow a server to vary responses based on the user agent (browser), operating system, and device.
 Headers include: {{HTTPHeader("Sec-CH-UA")}}, {{HTTPHeader("Sec-CH-UA-Arch")}}, {{HTTPHeader("Sec-CH-UA-Bitness")}}, {{HTTPHeader("Sec-CH-UA-Full-Version-List")}}, {{HTTPHeader("Sec-CH-UA-Full-Version")}}, {{HTTPHeader("Sec-CH-UA-Mobile")}}, {{HTTPHeader("Sec-CH-UA-Model")}}, {{HTTPHeader("Sec-CH-UA-Platform")}}, and {{HTTPHeader("Sec-CH-UA-Platform-Version")}}.

-There is also a specific class of "User Preference Media Features Client Hints Headers", which allow a server to vary responses based on a user agent's preferences for [CSS media features](/en-US/docs/Web/CSS/@media#media_features) such as color scheme or reduced motion.
-See {{HTTPHeader("Sec-CH-Prefers-Reduced-Motion")}}.

 Client hints are available to web page JavaScript via the [User Agent Client Hints API](/en-US/docs/Web/API/User-Agent_Client_Hints_API).

 > **Note:** Servers currently get most of the same information by parsing the {{HTTPHeader("User-Agent")}} header.
 > For historical reasons this header contains a lot of largely irrelevant information, and information that might be used to identify a _particular user_.
 > UA client hints provide a more efficient and privacy preserving way of getting the desired information.
 > They are eventually expected to replace this older approach.

+### User preference media features client hints

+User Preference Media Features Client Hints allow a server to vary responses based on a user agent's preferences for [CSS media features](/en-US/docs/Web/CSS/@media#media_features) such as color scheme or reduced motion.
+Headers include: {{HTTPHeader("Sec-CH-Prefers-Reduced-Motion")}}, {{HTTPHeader("Sec-CH-Prefers-Color-Scheme")}}.

 ### Device client hints